czcorpus/kontext/README.md

 ## Introduction

 KonText is an **advanced corpus query interface** and corpus data **integration platform** built around corpus search engine [Manatee-open](http://nlp.fi.muni.cz/trac/noske).
 It is written in Python 3 and TypeScript and it runs on any major Linux distribution.
-The development is maintained by the [Institute of the Czech National Corpus](http://ucnk.ff.cuni.cz/).
+The development is maintained by the [Department of Linguistics, Faculty of Arts, Charles University](http://ucnk.ff.cuni.cz/).

 ## Features